hknd23/DeepLearningCausal/README.md

 The tutorial for `metalearner_ensemble` for the S-learner is [here](/tutorial.md#ensemble-s-learner).
 The tutorial for `metalearner_ensemble` for the T-learner is [here](/tutorial.md#ensemble-t-learner).
+The tutorial for `metalearner_ensemble` for the X-learner is

 #### Ensemble Learning for PATT-C Estimator
 The function `PATTC_ensemble` estimates the PATT-C model (i.e. estimating PATT for experimental data in which some units do not comply with the treatment) using ensemble learning.
 The example below shows via a tutorial the applicability of this function for a small number of observations (N) using both the survey response dataset in Example 1 and the Word Values Survey (WVS) response dataset in Example 2.